 4. Leave What You Find

 LNT Principle: A lot of people like to collect keepsakes in the form of rocks, plants or other archaeological artifacts when they travel.
-Firstly, a lot of these things will be confiscated at the airport, but also, future travellers want to discover these things too.
-Instead, why not support the local communities through buying ceramics, handicrafts, drinks and traditional foods.
+Firstly, a lot of these things will be confiscated at the airport, but also, future travelers want to discover these things too.
+Instead, why not support the local communities through buying ceramics, handicrafts, drinks, and traditional foods.